 The award was established in 2012 to support emerging photographers.
 The call for submissions emphasises a predilection for projects conceived in book form: works that find a voice through the book.

-The award winner will work with Media Space on a donation of works to ensure a legacy for the project in the National Photography Collection, for which production and other expenses will be paid.
+The award winner will work with Greg Hobson on a donation of works to ensure a legacy for the project in the National Photography Collection, for which production and other expenses will be paid.